9. Relations

 -

-For example, suppose that you are told that a nonempty subset \(S\) of \(\mathbb{N}\) contains the element 10.
-A brute-force way to determine the least element of \(S\) is to ask a sequence of 10 questions: \[ \text{“Is 0 in \(S?,\)” “Is 1 in \(S?,\)” \(\ldots\), “Is 9 in \(S?\)”} \] If the answer is “No” to all 10 of these questions, then 10 itself is the least element in \(S\), otherwise, the least number in \(S\) is the first value of \(k\) for which the answer to the question “Is \(k\) in \(S?\)” is “Yes.”
+First, suppose that you are told that the subset \(A\) of \(\mathbb{N}\) contains the element 10.
+You can use a brute‑force method to determine the least element of \(A:\) Just ask the following sequence of 10 questions, in the order shown. \[ \text{“Is 0 in \(A?,\)” “Is 1 in \(A?,\)” \(\ldots\), “Is 9 in \(A?\)”} \] If the answer is “No” to all 10 of these questions, then 10 itself is the least element in \(A\), otherwise, the least number in \(A\) is the first value of \(k\) for which the answer to the question “Is \(k\) in \(A?\)” is “Yes.”

 -

-Now, suppose that it takes 1 nanosecond to ask and answer each question of the form “Is \(k\) in \(S?\)” for each integer \(k,\) and suppose that you are given a new set, also called \(S,\) and told that the the number you can be sure is in \(S\) is \(10^{10^{10^{10^{10}}}}\) which is an integer greater than the number of nanoseconds estimated for our universe to reach its final energy state!
-If you try to use the brute-force method of asking a sequence of \(10^{10^{10^{10^{10}}}}\) questions: \[ \text{“Is 0 in \(S?,\)” “Is 1 in \(S?,\)” \(\ldots\), “Is \(\left( 10^{10^{10^{10^{10}}}}-1 \right)\) in \(S?\)”} \] it is possible that the answer to one of the questions is “Yes” but that you would never be able to ask that question before the universe ends.
-Notice that you can use formal logic to justify that either the answers to all the questions would be “No” or that at least one of the questions would have the answer “Yes” - asking the sequence of questions would determine the least element in \(S\) if you had time to ask enough of the questions, but you (or humanity itself!) may not have that much time.
-For this reason, mathematicians assume that the least element of \(S\) exists (Notice that a “timeless being” could know all the answers.)
+Next, suppose that you are given a new set \(S\) and told that the number \(10^{10^{10^{10^{10}}}}\) is in \(S.\) You again could try to use the brute‑force method of asking the sequence of \(10^{10^{10^{10^{10}}}}\) questions: \[ \text{“Is 0 in \(S?,\)” “Is 1 in \(S?,\)” \(\ldots\), “Is \(\left( 10^{10^{10^{10^{10}}}}-1 \right)\) in \(S?\)”} \] but even if it took only 1 nanosecond to ask and answer each question, the integer \(10^{10^{10^{10^{10}}}}\) is greater than the number of nanoseconds estimated for our universe to reach its final energy state!
+That is, it is possible that the answer to one of these questions is “Yes” but that you would never be able to ask that question before the universe ends!
+Notice that you can use formal logic to justify that either the answers to all of those questions would be “No” or that at least one of the questions would have the answer “Yes” — asking the sequence of questions would determine the least element in \(S\) if you had time to ask enough of the questions, but you (and humanity itself) may not have that much time.
+For this reason, mathematicians assume that the least element of the set \(S\) exists.

 9.5.
-Modular Arithmetic
+Modular Arithmetic (Revision in Progress!)

-For any positive integer \(m,\) you can define congruence modulo \(m\) as the relation \[\{ (a, b) \in \mathbb{Z} \times \mathbb{Z} \, : \, m \text{ divides } (a-b) \}.\] The symbol \(\equiv_{m}\) is used to represent this relation, that is \[a \equiv_{m} b \text{ if and only if } m \text{ divides } (a-b)\]
+Let \(m\) stand for some positive integer constant that is greater than 1.
+The relation congruence modulo \(m\) is defined to be \[\{ (a, b) \in \mathbb{Z} \times \mathbb{Z} \, : \, m \text{ divides } (a-b) \}.\] The symbol \(\equiv_{m}\) is used to represent congruence modulo \(m\), so \[a \equiv_{m} b \text{ if and only if } m \text{ divides } (a-b).\]

 The following theorem proves that you can do addition and multiplication with the remainders (or, what amounts to the same thing, the equivalence classes) in the same way as was done with Evens and Odds in the previous example for the relation \(\equiv_{m},\) where \(m\) can be any integer greater than 1.